JohnCnstn/TaskManager/client/README.md

 >Note: this feature is available with `react-scripts@0.5.0` and higher.

-To define permanent environment variables, create a file called `.env` in the root of your project:
+To define permanent environment variables, create a file called `.env` in the root of your country:

 ```
 REACT_APP_SECRET_CODE=abcdef